The Stringy Origins of Galileons and their Novel Limit: Introduction

 \section{Introduction}

 The non-renormalizability of general relativity (GR) requires that Einstein's theory be modified by the presence of higher-curvature corrections \cite{Clifton:2011jh}.
 Now, Einstein gravity was traditionally thought to be the unique covariant theory of pure gravity in $D=4$ spacetime dimensions with second order equations of motion of the metric, and without any ghost-like Ostrogradsky instabilities -- a consequence of Lovelock's theorem \cite{Lovelock:1971yv,Lovelock:1972vz}.
-Thus any $D\leq4$ dimensional modification of gravity must involve the addition of a non-trivial field, the simplest being a scalar $\phi$.
-Of the scalar-tensor theories of gravity, Horndeski gravity \cite{Horndeski74-1}, \emph{i.e.}, covariantized Galileons \cite{Deffayet:2009wt,Deffayet:2009mn}, is preferred among the many potential candidates as it yields second order equations of motion.
-The general covariant Galileon Lagrangian (as written in, \emph{e.g.}, \cite{Charmousis14-1}) is \beq
+Thus any $D\leq4$ dimensional modification of gravity must involve the addition of a non-trivial field,\footnote{A caveat to this is $f(R)$ gravity, a pure modified theory of gravity in $D\leq4$ dimensions.
+It has been shown, however, $f(R)$ gravity is physically equivalent to Brans-Dicke theory, even at the 1-loop level \cite{Teyssandier:1983zz,Maeda:1988ab,Wands:1993uu,Magnano:1993bd}.} the simplest being a scalar $\phi$.
+Of the scalar-tensor theories of gravity, Horndeski models \cite{Horndeski74-1}, \emph{e.g.}, covariantized Galileons \cite{Deffayet:2009wt,Deffayet:2009mn} and their generalization \cite{Deffayet:2011gz}, is preferred among the many potential candidates as it yields second order equations of motion.
+The covariant \emph{generalized} Galileons\footnote{In this article, unless otherwise specified, when we refer to Galileons we mean the generalized Galileons characterized by the Lagrangian (\ref{Horndaction}).} Lagrangian (as written in, \emph{e.g.}, \cite{Kobayashi:2011nu,Charmousis14-1}) is \beq

 \eeq where $X\equiv(\nabla\phi)^{2}$, and $K,G_{3,4,5}$ are general functions of $\phi$ and $X$.
-Written in this way, it is easy to recognize various limits of the four-dimensional theory (up to total derivatives), including general relativity ($K=0$, $G_{3,4,5}$ are constants), Brans-Dicke \cite{Brans:1961sx} ($G_{4}=\phi$, $K=X$, $G_{5}$ is a constant), K-essence \cite{Deffayet:2011gz} ($G_{3,4,5}$ are constant), and the `Fab Four' \cite{Charmousis:2011bf,Charmousis:2011ea} ($K=0$, and a combination of $G_{i}$'s which we will describe in more detail in a later section).
+Written in this way, it is easy to recognize various limits of the four-dimensional theory (up to total derivatives), including general relativity ($K=0$, $G_{3,4,5}$ are constants), Brans-Dicke \cite{Brans:1961sx} ($G_{4}=\phi$, $K=X$, $G_{5}$ is a constant), K-essence \cite{ArmendarizPicon:1999rj,ArmendarizPicon:2000dh,ArmendarizPicon:2000ah,Deffayet:2011gz} ($G_{3,4,5}$ are constant), and the `Fab Four' \cite{Charmousis:2011bf,Charmousis:2011ea} ($K=0$, and a combination of $G_{i}$'s which we will describe in more detail in a later section).